 Kia Ora,

-I have always loved writing as I know that words hold incredible power when used correctly.
-I've been writing for the Oxford Observer magazine since 2019, interviewing locals to tell their stories.
-This experience has taught me how to craft stories from the most mundane prompt as I've covered ploughing competitions, plant sales and donkeys (on occasion).
+I have always loved writing as I know words hold incredible power when used correctly.
+I started out writing for the Oxford Observer magazine between 2020 and 2024, interviewing locals to tell their stories.
+The experience taught me how to craft stories from the most mundane prompt, from ploughing competitions to plant sales, and even donkeys (on occasion).

-Since starting NZBS I have found a love for producing and being in control of the finished product.
-My favourite project was video journalism as I was able to plan, film and edit my story on red zone planting.
-I'm proud of the result as I think it shows my creativity and my toolbox skillset.
+Through NZBS I found a love for producing and being in control of the finished product.
+I fell in love with video journalism as I was able to plan, film and edit my stories.
+I'm proud of the results, as they show my creativity and my toolbox skillset.

-One of my biggest passions outside of journalism is netball, but I want to report on a wide variety of topics.
-Learning is currently my top priority; through NZBS I have picked up the rules of golf, entered the world of politics and chased environmental lead stories.
+One of my biggest passions outside of journalism is netball, but I hope to report on a wide variety of topics.
+Through NZBS I picked up the rules of golf, entered the world of politics and chased environmental lead stories.
 As my career unfolds, I hope to be a strong but kind voice in the media at a time when it is constantly evolving.

 Oxford Landfill Fight Continues